What do I need to know once I get an account?

 What is the maximum time a job can run for?

-The maximum is 120 hours for most users, but this depends in fact on the level of service, please check here.
+There is no maximum time limit for most users, but this depends in fact on the level of service, please check here.

 If the application run is of the distributed type, which most of the time means a MPI application, processing time of a future job can be reduced by distributing the load on more nodes, i.e.. by increasing the number of nodes requested for the job.